Uniswap/web3-react/README.md

 )
 ```

-That's it for setup, you're now on v8! 🚀
+That's it for the connector setup, you're now on v8! 🚀

 Let's check out what changed in the useWeb3React() hooks.